KatKmiotek/web_dev_classes/module-5/notes.md

 ## What is JavaScript?

 - JavaScript is a programming language that makes web pages interactive.
-- It works alongside HTML (structure) and CSS (style) to add dynamic behaviour to websites (muscles).
+- It works alongside HTML (structure) and CSS (style) to add dynamic behavior to websites (muscles).
 - Examples: responding to button clicks, showing/hiding content, validating forms.

 ---